 Product observability enables rapid debugging of product issues.
-The WSO2 Enterprise Service Bus (ESB) enables observability using correlation logs.
+The ESB profile of WSO2 Enterprise Integrator (WSO2 EI) enables observability using correlation logs.
 Correlation logs allow you to monitor individual HTTP requests from the point that a message is received by the ESB until the corresponding response message is sent back to the original message sender.
 That is, the complete round trip of an HTTP message (client → ESB → back-end → ESB → client) can be tracked and anlyzed using a log file.

 When correlation logs are enabled for the ESB server, a separate log file named